5 Best Dog Medicines For Ticks & Fleas: Buyer’s Guide

 Check Price On Amazon

-This topical treatment is formulated for large dogs and fits easily into a monthly care routine.
-The waterproof formula offers ongoing protection, and the six-dose package makes it convenient for long-term use.
-It's designed to interrupt the flea life cycle and is straightforward to apply.
+This topical treatment is designed for large dogs and fits into a monthly care routine.
+The waterproof formula provides ongoing coverage, and the six-dose package offers convenience for extended use.
+Application is straightforward and intended to disrupt the flea and tick life cycle.

 What We Like:

-• Six monthly doses per package
+• Six monthly doses per box

 • Waterproof after application

-• Breaks flea and tick life cycle
+• Interrupts flea and tick life cycle

-• Covers large breeds
+• Suitable for large breeds

 What Could Be Improved: